Find UK Tuition

 - Do you belong to any professional organisations?

-- I belong to the Dyslexia Guild and the Insitute For Learning (IFL).
+- I belong to the Dyslexia Guild and the Professional Association of Teachers of Students with Specific Learning Difficulties (PATOSS).
 I undertake about three days of professional development each year, mostly provided by the charity for whom I work part time.

 - Where and with whom did you train?